Hindsight bias is alive and well.

 If you see portfolio screenshots on social media from proud-as-punch investors you’ll know which route they took.

-In March last year I was in a meeting with a fund manager while the FTSE 100 dropped 10%.
+In March last year I was in a meeting with a fund manager while the UK market's top index dropped out of the sky.
 They did a quick calculation that the fall had cost the fund over $100m but there wasn’t a shred of panic on their face.

 They told me they had planned for ‘black swans’ like this.
 They had a watchlist of companies they wanted to buy, so that would be happening as we spoke, and that reacting emotionally would have done much more damage than the fall.